luissalgueiro/honey_test/README.md

 ### Training

-For training the models, use the workers scripts:
+For training the models, use the worker scripts:

+> sbatch worker_train.sh

+### Hyper-parameter Sweep using Wandb

+Modify the config_honey_sweep.yml file for declaring the hyperparameters to be swept.

+Then launch the agent:

+> wandb sweep config_honey_sweep.yml

+Copy the agent configuration and modify the worker_sweep.sh file, then:

-> sbatch worker_train.sha
+> sbatch worker_sweep.sh